Breast Cancer Care

 The courses include talks from psychologists and dieticians, providing expert guidance, and includes discussions around adjusting and adapting after a breast cancer diagnosis, managing the on-going side effects of treatment and breast awareness after surgery.
 It is invaluable in helping people affected by cancer approach life after treatment with more confidence.

-Breast Cancer Care’s free Helpline (0808 800 6000) is there for anyone who wants to talk about either breast health or breast cancer and all calls are answered by specialist nurses or experienced helpline staff.
+Breast Cancer Now’s free Helpline (0808 800 6000) is there for anyone who wants to talk about either breast health or breast cancer and all calls are answered by specialist nurses or experienced helpline staff.
 The charity also runs an ‘Ask the Nurse’ email service for support.

 Whatever the worry, the Helpline is a confidential way to find information about breast cancer and the support on offer.
 Breast Cancer Care welcomes calls not just from those who have had a breast cancer diagnosis but also their family and friends, who may also need support.